XTLS/Xray-docs-next/docs/en/config/outbounds/wireguard.md

 The fragment size of the underlying `tun` device in Wireguard.

+> `reserved` \[ number \]

+Wireguard Reserved Bytes.<br>
+For example, when connecting to warp via wireguard, some IPs in Hong Kong and Los Angeles need to have a reserved value in order to connect successfully due to cloudflare limitations.<br>
+The value of reserved can be obtained using third-party tools such as [warp-reg](https://github.com/badafans/warp-reg)、[warp-reg.sh](https://github.com/chise0713/warp-reg.sh)

 > `workers`: int

 The number of threads used by Wireguard.